Software

 REW + miniDSP

-Zero‑cost Room EQ Wizard plus a $125–$300 miniDSP 2×4 HD or Flex opens true 64‑bit FIR convolution, dual‑sub integration and automatic delay calibration.
-Plan on 30 minutes of learning curve—but unmatched flexibility if you switch speakers often.
+Zero‑cost Room EQ Wizard plus a $125-$300 miniDSP 2×4 HD or Flex opens true 64‑bit FIR convolution, dual‑sub integration and automatic delay calibration.
+Plan on 30 minutes of learning curve, but unmatched flexibility if you switch speakers often.
+Torn between the free and paid routes?
+I compare them head to head in REW vs Dirac Live.

 4. Which Path Fits You?